College and university rankings in the United States: Other rankings

 Other rankings include the Fiske Guide to Colleges, Money, and Business Insider.
 Many specialized rankings are available in guidebooks, considering individual student interests, fields of study, geographical location, and affordability.
 In addition to best overall colleges ranking shown above, Niche also publishes dozens of specialized rankings such as Best Academics, Best Campus Food, Most Conservative Colleges, and Best Technology.

 Among the rankings dealing with individual fields of study is the Philosophical Gourmet Report or "Leiter Report", a ranking of philosophy departments.
 This report has attracted criticism from different viewpoints.
 Notably, practitioners of continental philosophy, who perceive the Leiter report as unfair to their field, have compiled alternative rankings.

 The Gourman Report, last published in 1996, ranked the quality of undergraduate majors and graduate programs.
 The Daily Beast has also, in the past, published rankings.
-In 2015, The Economist published a one-time ranking emphasizing the difference between the expected and actual earnings of alumni.
+In 2015, The Economist published a one-time ranking emphasizing the difference between the expected and actual earnings of alumni, as The Economist List of America's Best Colleges.

 The Higher Education Rankings, developed and managed by the New York City consulting company IV Research, is a commercial product that provides both general rankings as well as personalized rankings based on a complicated assessment of 6 criteria and 30 indicators.

 Gallup polls ask American adults, "All in all, what would you say is the best college or university in the United States?"

 Global Language Monitor produces a "TrendTopper MediaBuzz" ranking of the Top 300 United States colleges and universities semi-annually.
 It publishes overall results for both university and college categories.
 It uses the Carnegie Foundation for the Advancement of Teaching's classifications to distinguish between universities and liberal arts colleges.
 The rankings list 125 universities, 100 colleges, the change in the rankings over time, a "Predictive Quantities Indicator" (PQI) Index number (for relative rankings), rankings by Momentum (yearly and 90-day snapshots), and rankings by State.
 The most recent ranking appeared on November 1, 2009, covering 2008.
 The PQI index is produced by Global Language Monitor's proprietary PQI algorithm, which has been criticized by some linguists for its use in a counting of the total number of English words.
 The Global Language Monitor also sells the TrendTopper MediaBuzz Reputation Management solution for higher education for which "colleges and universities can enhance their standings among peers".
 The Global Language Monitor states that it "does not influence the Higher Education rankings in any way".

 The Princeton Review annually publishes a book of Best Colleges.
 In 2011, this was titled The Best 373 Colleges.
 Phi Beta Kappa has also sought to establish chapters at the best schools, lately numbering 280.

 In terms of collegiate sports programs, the annual NACDA Directors' Cup provides a measure of all-around collegiate athletic team achievement.
 Stanford won the Division I Directors' Cup 25 years in a row (the 1994-5 through 2018–9 academic years), and the University of Texas at Austin has won the two Cups awarded since the end of Stanford's streak.